mwat56/krabbel/README.md

 	./krabbel -url=http://127.0.0.1:8080/ -cgi=false

 Here all possible CGI attributes of linked URLs will be ignored while crawling through the given URL's links.

+By default `krabbel` prints out every URL it processes.
+If you don't want/need that you can use the `-quit` option to suppress those messages:

+	./krabbel -url=http://127.0.0.1:8080/ -cgi=false -quiet=true

+Here only the final statistics line will be printed to screen.

 > Please _note_ that you should use this tool only with web-servers/-pages that you're personally responsible for.
 > Do _not_ use this tool with servers you don't own – that's not only impolite but also _illegal_ in certain countries.